Abigail Spanberger: Career

-In 2002 and 2003, Spanberger taught English literature as a substitute teacher at the Islamic Saudi Academy in Northern Virginia.
-In the early 2000s, she was a postal inspector, working on money laundering and narcotics cases.
+In the early 2000s, Spanberger taught English literature as a substitute teacher at the Islamic Saudi Academy in Northern Virginia.
+She received a conditional job offer from the Central Intelligence Agency (CIA) in December 2002.
+While waiting for a background check to be completed, Spanberger worked as a postal inspector, as her father did, focusing on money laundering and narcotics cases.